Is God calling you to step out in a new direction in faith and ministry?

 It is required that you attend at least one overnight retreat to reflect on what has already happened in your life, what is currently happening, and where God might be leading you.

-It is recommended that you attend this one/two day, non-accredited training about the Uniting Church’s code of ethics, including the prevention of sexual misconduct.
+It is recommended that you attend a training course about the Uniting Church’s code of ethics, including the prevention of sexual misconduct.
 Code of ethics training is essential study for candidates for ministry.